wp-plugins/tpg-get-posts/trunk/readme.txt

 Contributors: Criss Swaim, based on plugin nurelm-get-posts Donate link: http://www.tpginc.net/wordpress-plugins/donate/
-Tags: get_posts, post, posts, formatting, list, shortcode Requires at least: 2.?
+Tags: get_posts, post, posts, formatting, list, shortcode Requires at least: 2.8
 Tested up to: 3.2.1
-Stable tag: 1.2.3
+Stable tag: 1.2.4

 Adds a shortcode tag [tpg_get_posts] to display posts within any static page or post.
 Posts can be selected by tags, category, category_name or any other option supported by the WP get_posts function.

 == Description ==

-Updated: 2011-09-27      (since the wp last updated field is broken)

 This plugin adds the ability to put a shortcode tag in a page or post and have it display a list of posts formatted similarly to the standard blog.
 The posts can be selected by one or more tag values to show only items relevant to the page.